-StartUp Britainis a national campaign by entrepreneurs for entrepreneurs, harnessing the expertise and passion of Britain’s leading businesspeople to celebrate, inspire and accelerate enterprise in the UK.
+StartUp Britain is a non-profit national campaign by entrepreneurs for entrepreneurs, harnessing the expertise and passion of Britain’s leading businesspeople to celebrate, inspire and accelerate enterprise in the UK.

 The campaign was founded by eight entrepreneurs and launched on 28th March 2011 by the Prime Minister, with the full support of the Chancellor and HM Government, although it is completely funded by our private-sector sponsors and run entirely independently of government.
 We have now become a part of the Centre for Entrepreneurs, the entrepreneurs' think-tank, enabling us to work to develop better policies for start-ups and entrepreneurs.

 How do we do this?